|

 - Turn the feet and face to the right

-- Bend the right leg so that the right thigh is parallel with the ground
+- Bend the right leg so that the right thigh is parallel with the ground and the right lower leg is vertical

 - Gradually lower the body